magoo/forecast/README.md

 Some markdown text describing whether it will rain tomorrow.
 ```

-Examples are in the `/examples` directory.
+Examples are in the `.forecasts` directory in the repo.